 Most applications are small enough to be deployed in (almost) arbitrary locations.
 Suitable storage systems are

 - AFS: globally accessible space.
 Good for software needed on Maxwell, Desktop, BIRD likewise.
 Keep in mind, that restrictive ACLs will cause problems on Maxwell!
 AFS is not suitable for multi-host application, it will have horrible side-effects on performance!

 - GPFS-home: apart from the space limitations well suited for software installations.
 Don't use it for group-shared installations!

-- For Applications shared within a group: use BeeGFS group directories, AFS or group specific resources where available.
+- BeeGFS: For Applications shared within a group use group directories.

 Where to store Documents